medialab/artoo/jquery.md

 <h2 id="simulate">jQuery simulate</h2>

-In order to be able to trigger complex DOM events as well as a human would, **artoo** encapsulate the jquery.simulate plugin.
+In order to be able to trigger complex DOM events as well as a human would, **artoo** encapsulates the `jquery.simulate` plugin.

 It is commonly used to perform functionnal testing and ensure that interfaces are working correctly.
 But scrapers know it can be useful otherwise...